pepkit/pepspec/docs/looper/using-pipestat.md

 For a tutorial example using looper with pipestat please see this [documentation](tutorial/pipestat.md)

-This document will explore, in futher detail, how to configure pipestat in Looper:
+This document will explore, in further detail, how to configure pipestat in Looper:

 !!! success "Learning objectives"
     - How do I configure looper so that it can utilize pipestat?